chaozhang-ox/GNNHAR/README.md

 To use the project, follow these steps:

-1. Download LOBSTER data (minutely or higher freq) from https://lobsterdata.com/ and save to your local path
+1. Download LOBSTER data (minutely or higher freq) and save to your local path
 2. Run data_subsample.py and compute_vol.py sequentially
 3. Run GHAR.py to obtain the baseline forecasts from linear regressions
 4. Run GNNHAR.py to obtain the forecasts for proposed GNNHAR models